dherzey/bechdel-movies/terraform/README.md

 4. `terraform destroy` (if needed): removes resources from the cloud

 If successful, these files will create the following resources in GCP:
-- Google Clous Storage Bucket
+- Google Cloud Storage Bucket
 - BigQuery dataset